screepers/screeps_console/README.md

 `PageUp` and `PageDown` (FN+up and FN+down on Apple) can be used to scroll through the console buffer a bit quicker.

+## Shards

+By default all output from all shards is displayed and console commands go to shard0.
+This can be changed with the `shard` commands.

+* `shard` - by itself it outputs the shard that console input will go to.
+* `shard SHARDNAME` - changes the shard that console input goes to.
+* `shard focus SHARDNAME` - changes the console output and only displays messages from this shard.
+* `shard clear` - display all output from all shards, but leave the console input pointed at the same shard.

 ## Filters

 Console output can be filtered using regular expressions and the `filter` command.
 Only commands that match at least one filter will be displayed.

-`filter list` - this lists each current regex filter and its index.
+* `filter list` - this lists each current regex filter and its index.
-`filter add REGEX` - add a regular expression to the filter list.
+* `filter add REGEX` - add a regular expression to the filter list.
-`filter clear` - remove all filters.
+* `filter clear` - remove all filters.
-`filter contains STRING` - add a filter that looks for log lines that contain the supplied string.
+* `filter contains STRING` - add a filter that looks for log lines that contain the supplied string.
-`filter remove INDEX` - remove a regular expression using it's index.
+* `filter remove INDEX` - remove a regular expression using it's index.

 ## Colors and Severity